 Keyboard Harmony Placement

-All students in the Bachelor of Music degree programs at Blair are required to pass a piano proficiency exam before graduation.
+All students in the Bachelor of Music and Bachelor of Musical Arts degree programs at Blair are required to pass a piano proficiency exam before graduation.
 The Keyboard Harmony sequence of courses allows students to master skills tested on this exam.

 Placement interviews for Blair majors for the Keyboard Harmony sequence are held during Blair orientation (on the Monday before the start of classes) to determine the appropriate course for your level of accomplishment.